stineje/sky130_cds/README.md

    c.Edit genus script.tcl to load in correct SV files

    d.Also modify genus script.tcl to add the timing needed any loading or input/output delays.
 There are also options for loading that can be changed.
-Right now, a FF is assumed to be at the beginning and end of the timing to constrain the tim     ing properly.Constraint settings are found within the constraints top.sdc file
+Right now, a FF is assumed to be at the beginning and end of the timing to constrain the timing properly.Constraint settings are found within the constraints top.sdc file

    e.make synth